Other road rules

 Secure parked vehicles

 Your vehicle must be secure before leaving it parked on a road.
-A driver is considered to have left the vehicle when he or she is more than three metres from the vehicle.
+A driver is considered to have left the vehicle when he or she is more than 3m from the vehicle.
 Unless there is somebody 16 years of age or older in the vehicle, before you leave the vehicle, you must:

 - switch off the engine